-So a question that I get asked sometimes by my guests is “where is really the Tomb of Jesus?”
+The exact location of the Tomb of Jesus is still somekind of a mystery.
 I mean the earliest reference to the burial of Jesus is in a letter of Paul.
 There he’s writing to the Corinthians around the year 54 CE; he refers to the account he had received of the death and resurrection of Jesus.
-Furthermore, all four canonical gospels; written between 66-95CE, all conclude with an extended narrative of Jesus’ arrest; trial; crucifixion; burial; and resurrection.
+Furthermore, all four canonical gospels were written between 66-95CE.
+All four conclude with an extended narrative of Jesus’ arrest.
+Fllowoing his trial and Crucifixion.
+Then the burial of his body and ultimately the Resurrection of Jesus.
 In other words, the more Gospels mention the same event; the more probable it took place.
-Moreover, All four states that, on the evening of the Crucifixion; Joseph of Arimathea asked Pilate for the body; and, after Pilate granted his request, he wrapped it in a linen cloth and laid it in a tomb.
+Moreover, The New Testament states that, on the evening of the Crucifixion Joseph of Arimathea asked Pilate for Jesus’ body; and, after Pilate granted his request, he wrapped it in a linen cloth and laid it in a tomb.

 The Tomb of Jesus